tallforasmurf/byteplay/about.md

 Another complication: the SETUP\_FINALLY opcode specifies an address to jump to if an exception is raised or a BREAK\_LOOP operation was executed.
 This address can also be reached by normal flow.
-However, the stack state in that address will be different depending on what actually happened.
+However, the stack state on reaching that address will be different depending on what actually happened.
 If an exception was raised, 3 elements will be pushed;
 if BREAK\_LOOP was executed, 2 elements will be pushed;
 and if nothing happened, 1 element will be pushed by a LOAD\_CONST operation.
 This seemingly non-consistent state always ends with an END\_FINALLY opcode.
-The END\_FINALLY opcodes pops 1, 2 or 3 elements according to what it finds on stack, so we return to "consistent" state.
+The END\_FINALLY opcode pops 1, 2 or 3 elements according to what it finds on stack, so we return to "consistent" state.
 How can we deal with that complexity?